somoma/VRViewportPose/README.md

 The codes for analyzing dataset samples can be download [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/ViS_Analysis.zip).

-1. You will see three files after extracting the ZIP file. `Analysis_Visibility_Similarity.m` sets the parameters for the orientation model, position model, and the visimibility similarity model, and calculates the analytical results  of visimibility similarity. `calculate_m_k.m` calculates the *k*-th moment of the position displacement, and `calculate_hypergeom.m` is used to calculate the hypergeometric function.
+1. You will see three files after extracting the ZIP file. `Analysis_Visibility_Similarity.m` sets the parameters for the orientation model, position model, and the visibility similarity model, and calculates the analytical results  of visibility similarity. `calculate_m_k.m` calculates the *k*-th moment of the position displacement, and `calculate_hypergeom.m` is used to calculate the hypergeometric function.
 2. Run the `Analysis_Visibility_Similarity.m`.
 You can get the analytical results of visibility similarity.

 ***The full simulation and implementation codebase will be publicly available upon the publication of the manuscript.***